Karanvir01/Karanvir01.github.io/_pages/about.md

   image: "/images/AI.png"
 ---

 Hi.
 My name is Karanvir Jassal.
 I am originally from New York but have moved to Virginia.
 I am a college student at the University of Virginia that is majoring in Computer Science with a specialization in Artificial Intelligence.
 I excel at Java, Python, machine learning, and data visualizations.
-Find some of the recent work I have done in my "Projects" page.
+Find some of the recent work I have done in the "My Projects and Experience" page.

 # Related CourseWork
-1. Data Structures and algorithims
+1. Data Structures and algorithms
-2. Computer Arichetecture and organization
+2. Computer Architecture and organization
 3. Discrete Mathematics
 4. Multi-Variable Calculus